T3kan0/MARS/README.md

   * pandas
   * time
 ### Running the code
-As mentioned, the first step is to load, combine the tutorial att well as calculating student tutorial frequency, this is done by the ***R*** code:
+To run the MARS locally, one must have an anaconda/conda environment set up.
+Load the environment, navigate to the directory with the app then run the **mars.py** code:

-> $ source("dataCompile.R")
+> $ streamlit run mars.py